 As a distribution company, UFD can tell you about the steps to follow that will allow you to install your self-supply system.
 There are two steps: connection and the contract.

 If your installation is self-supply without surplus (regardless of its power) or is self-supply with surplus and a power less than 15 kW located on urban land, you do not need to complete the access and connection process.
 In either case, you need to bear in mind that the installation must comply with current legislation, the regulations (low voltage regulations, high voltage regulations, etc.) and the current technical documentation.

 If your installation is self-supply with surplus but does not meet the two requirements explained in the previous paragraph, you will need to complete the connection and access process.
-To do so, you simply need to make a request by calling free on 900 111 444 or visiting our website.
+To do so, you simply need to make a request by visiting our website.

 Bear in mind that, in order to request access to the distribution network, you need to have an economic guarantee or bank guarantee equal to €40/kW installed if the installation has a power in excess of 10 kW.

 In order to commission your self-supply installation, whichever type you choose, you will need to sign or amend your access contract with UFD or the distribution company assigned to the area where the installation is located.
 This process can be undertaken via the supply company with which you have contracted your supply.

 Furthermore, bear in mind that if your power generation installation has more than 100 kW of power or is not connected via an internal network, you may also need to sign a power supply contract for ancillary services.

 In any event, UFD can advise you on the entire process so you need not worry about anything.
 When we receive your request, we will examine it to assess all the needs and requirements for commissioning your self-supply installation under the best conditions.